Emsley1d/Project03---NutriCO2/readme.md

 ## Wins:

 - I was very happy to have successfully integrated the password reset by email.
 Although the resulting email only appears in VS Code and isn't sent to a user's email address I was the only individual in our cohort to achieve this; despite larger teams having people focused solely on authentication.
 - Our communication and teamwork were exemplary.
-We held catch ups at the start and end of each day, fixed multiple issues together whilst screen sharing and pair coding (via Live Share in VS Code) and when we weren't on zoom together we were in constant communication via slack.
+We held catch ups at the start and end of each day, fixed multiple issues together whilst screen sharing and pair coding (via Live Share in VS Code) and when we weren't on Zoom together we were in constant communication via Slack.
 #

 ## Key Learnings & Takeaways: